-Much like the all-new Hyundai Tucson NX4, the platform-mate from Kia has a bold design, and similarly, it comes in different hybrid variants.
+Much like the all-new Hyundai Tucson, the platform-mate from Kia has a bold design, and similarly, it comes in different hybrid variants.
 Take a look at what we know so far on the next-gen Kia Sportage:

-First introduced as a concept in 1991 (Kia Urban SUV concept), the Kia Sportage was launched in 1993 and is one of the best-selling Kias worldwide.
+Kia first introduced the Sportage as a concept in 1991 (Kia Urban SUV concept) and then launched the production version in 1993.
 The compact crossover SUV hit the five million sales milestone in the fourth generation in 2018.
-From its launch in 1993 till May 2021, Kia has sold 6,136,357 or more than six million units of Sportage worldwide.
+From its launch in 1993 till May 2021, Kia sold 6,136,357 or more than six million units of Sportage worldwide.

-The Sportage is the best-selling Kia model worldwide, the brand’s first offering to surpass the six million sales milestone.
-The fifth-generation could add a few million units to the tally as demand for the crossover SUV model peaks worldwide.
+While the Sportage is the best-selling Kia model worldwide, the brand’s first offering to cross the six million sales milestone, the fifth-generation could add a few million units to the tally as demand for the crossover SUV model peaks worldwide.

 The 2022 Sportage incorporates Kia’s ‘Opposites United’ design philosophy.
 Kia says that Opposites United consists of five pillars: Power to Progress, Tension for Serenity, Joy for Reason, Technology for Life, and Bold for Nature.
 The last pillar has influenced the design creation to a great extent.
 The company’s designers in South Korea, the U.S., Germany, and China contributed in shaping up the all-new Sportage.